SmartMoneySensei/SMSensei-Dojo/Readme.md

 Ui/Ux color scheming for an overall user friendly experience, while being considerate of those with epilepsy to avoid any seizures from interacting/scrolling through the application.

+DATABASE POSTGRES 2 TABLES
+users
+bookings

-The client user's (Name, Email, & Password) will be saved using POSTGRES under the DATABASE(Dojo) and stored under TABLE "Users" for future usage.
+The client user's (id, name, email, & password) will be saved using POSTGRES under the DATABASE(Dojo) and stored under TABLE "users" for future usage.

+The client user's bookings (id, user_id, booking_start-time, & booked_slots_no) will be saved using POSTGRES under the DATABASE(Dojo) and stored under TABLE "bookings" for future booking information.

 Therefore, if they leave the page or log out of their account, they will be able to sign back in using the credentials used to REGISTER their account.

 ONLY REGISTERED "users" that are LOGGED into their account will be able to take advantage viewing the application which offers